Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 4. GPUWatch will display an overlay-look for the renderer information.
    - If Vulkan is active, it will show something like: **Vulkan Renderer (skiavk)**

-This is the easiest way to confirm that Vulkan is running on your Galaxy S23 device.
+This is the easiest way to confirm that Vulkan is running on your Galaxy S23/S23+/S23U device.

+---
+## FAQ

+### Why is there a "Launch All Apps" option?

+This option is included because it is a common practice in other Vulkan-enabling scripts for Samsung devices.
+In practice, you rarely need to launch all apps after forcing Vulkan.
+Most users will not benefit from this step, and it may cause unnecessary battery drain or device warmth.
+It is included for completeness and for advanced troubleshooting only.

 ---
 ## Issues